-The investment objective of the Fixed Term Mortgage Fund (the Fund) is to increase returns relative to the Fund's benchmark, the BAML 1-10 Canada Government Bond Index plus 120 basis points (to compensate for illiquidity and credit risk relative to the bond index).
-The perfomance objective of the Fund is to exceed the benchmark return by 32 basis points per annum net of all investment expense incurred.
+The investment objective of the Fixed Term Mortgage Fund (the "Fund") is to increase returns relative to the Fund's benchmark, the ICE Bank of America Merrill Lynch 1 10 Year Canada Government Index plus 120 basis points (to compensate for illiquidity and credit risk relative to the bond index).

 The Fund is actively managed.
-Portfolio managers utilize a multi-factor risk rating model to assess risk levels of individual investment opportunities.
-The risk factors that are evaluated include location, structure quality, tenant quality, borrower and covenantor's financial strength, loan to value levels, debt servicing ability, and borrower's experience.
+Portfolio managers utilize a multi factor risk rating model to assess risk levels of individual investment opportunities.
+The risk factors that are evaluated include location, structure quality, tenant quality, green building features, borrower and covenantor's financial strength, loan to value levels, debt servicing ability, and borrower's experience.
 This information is used to determine the risk premium for each mortgage investment.
 The Fund maintains a prudent level of diversification by property type, geographic location, investment size, and risk.

-The Fund invests in the following securities:
+The Fund may invest in the following securities:

-- Canadian fixed term first, second, and third mortgages, on income-producing commercial properties and income-producing land. - Canadian first mortgage bonds - A/B Notes, providing noteholders with pro rata interest in first mortgage loan or loans, with security in favour of holders of B Notes subordinated to the security in favour of corresponding A Notes. - Government debt securities with a maximum term to maturity of 5 years, and - Units of BCI's Pooled Investment Portfolios: ST1, ST2 and Floating Rate Funds.
+- Canadian fixed term first, second, and third mortgages, on income producing commercial properties and income producing land; - Canadian first mortgage bonds; - A/B Notes, providing noteholders with pro rata interest in first mortgage loan or loans, with security in favour of holders of B Notes subordinated to the security in favour of corresponding A Notes; - Units in Canadian Money Market Fund, and/or government debt securities with a maximum term of maturity of 5 years, for cash management purposes; and - Units in the Floating Rate Funds.